vandit86/aesi-phd/Diary2022/week 41 (October 24 –  October 30).md

 **mptcpd**

+ 1. Search for Traffic generation tools, with different traffic patterns (voice, video, web) to test MADM algorithm
+ 2. Video streaming tools on LXC ??
- 1. Configure .py script to define consistent pairwaise comparation matrix, and calculate weights vector, using dedicated pyhton lybrary
+ 3. Configure .py script to define consistent pairwaise comparation matrix, and calculate weights vector, using dedicated pyhton lybrary
+ 4. new services should be integrated (voice and video?)
- 2. Implement fuzzy ahp solution plugin for mptcpd
+ 5. Implement fuzzy ahp solution plugin for mptcpd
     - calculate score for each network/service and create logic to react accordingly..
-    - solution can create or put on background selected subflow..
+    - solution can create or change subflow priority (background)..
     - (**remove_sf**) does not provide any change ??

 **ns-3**